roehampton/module-content/software-development-3/week-03/lab/README.md

 ### Zoo animals example

 Refactor the zoo animals example from week 2 such that there is a base class: AnimalBase from which the Elephant, Lion etc. inherit.
+You may keep or remove the IAnimal interface, as you prefer.

 ### Coursework